 Web accessibility: where social inclusion, regulatory compliance and business perspectives meet in the digital world

-Sherlock Communications > Latest Posts > Diversity > Web accessibility: where social inclusion, regulatory compliance and business perspectives meet in the digital world
+Sherlock Communications > Latest Posts > Communication in Latin America > Web accessibility: where social inclusion, regulatory compliance and business perspectives meet in the digital world

 Our reality is constantly crossed with digitality, which permeates every aspect of our lives.
 In 2015, UNESCO adopted the concept of “Internet Universality”, which has been followed by growing debate around accessibility to this virtual world.
 How accessible is the digital world we inhabit?